hllyhllrd/hollyhilliard.com/content/writing/moxie/index.md

 date_end: "2023-02-03"
 draft: false

-excerpt: My contest-winning essay about my love of birds is being featured in the [MOXIE Theatre](https://www.moxietheatre.com/) lobby starting Feb.
+excerpt: Holly's contest-winning essay about her love of birds was featured in the [MOXIE Theatre](https://www.moxietheatre.com/) lobby starting Feb.
 9, 2023.
 The contest was held in conjunction with MOXIE Theatre’s production of Birds of North America by Anna Ouyang Moench.
-An abbreviated [version of my essay](https://www.sandiegouniontribune.com/opinion/commentary/story/2023-02-17/birder-nature-eagle-nest?consumer=googlenews) was also published in the San Diego Union Tribune.
+An abbreviated [version of Holly's essay](https://www.sandiegouniontribune.com/opinion/commentary/story/2023-02-17/birder-nature-eagle-nest?consumer=googlenews) was also published in the San Diego Union Tribune.

 featured: true
 layout: single